 12 Semester Units

 Course Restriction: Must be in 200 series and letter-graded with the exception of the optional 4 units of ME 299 that can be included in the 12

 Students must enroll in 15 units each semester.

 Maximum Amount of Independent Study Units (298, 299, 300 And Above)

 The maximum units in which you can enroll per semester are listed below.

 - 300s: 6 units

-5.1.6 - Minimum Required Number Of Units In Major Field Area (E.g. Bioeng, Controls, Etc.)
+Minimum Required Number of Units in Major Field Area (ex.
+Bioeng, Controls, Etc.)

-12 Semester units from 200 or 100 upper division series
+Course Restriction: Must be in 200 or 100 elective upper division series

-5.1.7 - Maximum Number Of Units You Can Transfer Towards Your Masters Degree
+Maximum Number of Units You Can Transfer Towards Your Master’s Degree